alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔹*Obj-C*
 * [Armchair](https://github.com/UrbanApps/Armchair) - A simple yet powerful App Review Manager for iOS and OSX in Swift. `☓`
 * [GIFs](https://github.com/orta/GIFs) - A Mac App for finding GIFs. `☓`
+* [JSONExport](https://github.com/Ahmed-Ali/JSONExport) - JSONExport is a desktop application for Mac OS X which enables you to export JSON objects as model classes with their associated constructors, utility methods, setters and getters in your favorite language. `☓`
 * [ModernLook-OSX](https://github.com/gyetvan-andras/ModernLook-OSX) - OSX Moder Look UI. `☓`
 * [NWPusher](https://github.com/noodlewerk/NWPusher) - OS X and iOS application and framework to play with the Apple Push Notification service (APNs). `☓`
 * [QuickRadar](https://github.com/amyworrall/QuickRadar) - Mac app to simplify posting bug reports to Apple's Radar bug tracking system. `☓`